Immortals88/Course-PPL/README.md

 # Course-PPL
-a interpreter of MUA language
+a interpreter of MUA language.
+You can find more details in the PDF file